Great Books Guide 2018: for 4 to 5 year olds

 Publisher: Faber & Faber

-A humorous and entertaining introduction to astronomy, geology, natural history and ecology, from the point of view of planet Earth (we mean 'Awesome') herself.
+A humorous, fabulously entertaining and lavishly illustrated introduction to astronomy, geology, natural history and ecology from the point of view of planet Earth herself.

 Author: Sue Hendra and Paul Linnet Illustrator: Nick East